Tremendous

 From a new report in Bloomberg:

-What would you do with these empty office buildings?
+What do you think the future holds for short sellers?
 Leave a comment and let us know!

 If you enjoyed this post, subscribe for more like this!